DATE: Thursday, January 9, 2020, from 5:00 p.m. to 8:00 p.m.

-DETAILS: The Expo is free and open to the public.
-Contact Edward.Metz@ed.gov with questions and to RSVP.
+RSVP: The Expo is free and open to the public.
+Attendees must RSVP online to gain entry

-More than half of the games and technologies at the Expo were developed with the support of the Small Business Innovation Research (SBIR) programs at the U.S. Department of Education's Institute of Education Sciences (IES), the National Science Foundation, the National Institutes of Health, and the Department of Agriculture.
-Others were developed through ED research programs at IES, the Office of Special Education Programs, the Office of Innovation and Improvement, and the Office of Career, Technical, and Adult Education, and through programs at the Smithsonian, Library of Congress, National Endowment for the Humanities, National Endowment for the Arts, Environmental Protection Agency, USAID, and the Wilson Center.
+All of the games and technologies at the ED Games Expo were developed with support from more than 30 programs across many agencies in the Federal government.
+This includes the Small Business Innovation Research (SBIR) programs at the U.S. Department of Education's Institute of Education Sciences (IES), the National Science Foundation, the National Institutes of Health, and the Department of Agriculture.
+It also includes ED research programs at IES, the Office of Special Education Programs, the Office of Innovation and Improvement, and the Office of Career, Technical, and Adult Education, and through programs at the Smithsonian, Library of Congress, National Endowment for the Humanities, NASA, USAID,the Wilson Center, and others.

 Additional ED Games Expo Events Open to the Public on Friday, January 10 at the Kennedy Center on the Terrace Level in the Atrium Galleries